sasiqwerty/jgs-notes/body/access/ms-access-practical.md

 ### Data Sheet View
 ![data sheet view](datasheet-view.png)
 ## How to create a query in MS-Access?
-- Create a que using the create tab and click on query design.
+- Create a query using the create tab and click on query design.
 - Select the record source, it can be both a table and another query
 - The design grid is opened and the fields are selected.